philzook58/datalog-book/src/basics.md

 To get started, let's demonstrate the core constructs of Datalog.

 In Souffle Datalog, tables are declared alongside the types and names of their columns.
-This is the analog of a `CREATE` statement in SQL.
 The names of the columns are not used except for printing in Souffle.

 Souffle Datalog has a number of basic built in types